 The successful implementation of the remedial plan was required before LaunchVic would give the company the green light to roll out its accelerator in Melbourne.

-The measures were put in place as 500 Startups was embroiled in a sexual harassment scandal after co-founder Dave McClure was accused of using his influence in the startup ecosystem to make unwanted advances on women
+The measures were put in place as 500 Startups was embroiled in a sexual harassment scandal after co-founder Dave McClure was accused of using his influence in the startup ecosystem to make unwanted advances on women.

-500 Startups had to apologise to LaunchVic for sharing its internal investigation into the sexual harassment claims against McClure as he prepared to launch the 500 Melbourne accelerator.
+500 Startups had to apologise to LaunchVic for not sharing its internal investigation into the sexual harassment claims against McClure as he prepared to launch the 500 Melbourne accelerator.

 Last month, McClure resigned as the general partner of 500 Startups and stepped down as its CEO.